Fall 2019/Winter 2020

 - Instructor: Carmen Robertson

-- (x-list with CDNS 5003A / CLMD 6103 )
+- Cross-listed with: CDNS 5003A / CLMD 6103

-- Viewing Indigenous contemporary art in a gallery does not always easily reveal effective ways to consider the works.
+- Description: Viewing Indigenous contemporary art in a gallery does not always easily reveal effective ways to consider the works.
 This course provides graduate students with effective pathways of analysis of Indigenous aesthetics in contemporary Indigenous arts.
-Such concepts emerge from deep considers of cultural epistemologies and ontologies.
+Such concepts emerge from deep considerations of cultural epistemologies and ontologies.
 Through a series of interdisciplinary readings, observations, and oral narratives, notions of Indigenous aesthetics in relation to both arts and art exhibitions will be investigated in order to forge deeper understandings of Indigenous aesthetic concerns.
-Relational understandings of land, language, and intergenerational knowledge transmission the formulation of research directions in this seminar.
+Relational understandings of land, language, and intergenerational knowledge transmission will guide the formulation of research directions in this seminar.
 Building on a foundation of aesthetics, there will be room for other critical concerns, such as issues particular to Indigenous curation.

 - Required text: Vine Deloria, The World We Used To Live In: Remembering the Powers of the Medicine Men (Golden CO: Fulcrum Publications, 2006).